seirin16/phishing-detection-llm-benchmark/README.md

 Before running the notebooks, you need to download the dataset and place it in your Google Drive.

+To run the notebooks, please follow these steps:

-1.  **Download the Dataset**: Get the dataset from the following Hugging Face repository: [https://huggingface.co/datasets/seirin16/Dataset_Phising](https://huggingface.co/datasets/seirin16/Dataset_Phising)
+1.  **Download the Dataset**: The required dataset is hosted on Hugging Face.
+You can download it from the following link: [https://huggingface.co/datasets/seirin16/Dataset_Phising](https://huggingface.co/datasets/seirin16/Dataset_Phising).
 2.  **Upload to Google Drive**: Once downloaded, upload the dataset to your Google Drive.
 The notebooks are configured to access the data from there.
+3.  **Run the Notebooks**: Download the desired notebook (.ipynb file) from this repository and upload it to your Google Drive to open it with Google Colab.

 ---